hoongeun/hoongeun/README.md

 # Hey there!
 I'm Hoongeun 👋

 ## About Me
 I'm a passionate MLOps/Backend engineer who loves diving into new languages and tech.
 Current obsessions?
-AI and compilers for NPUs, and container tech with special hardware resources.
-Rust and WASM are my jam!
+AI and compilers for NPUs, and hardware accelerated container tech.
+Rust and WASM are my jam! 🍯

 ## What I Do
 - **MLOps/Backend**: Crafting efficient, scalable systems.
 - **NPU Compiler & Containers**: Exploring cutting-edge tech.

 ## Hobbies
-- 🛠 Building custom keyboards
+- ⌨️ Building custom keyboards
-- 🌍 Traveling the world
+- ✈️ Traveling the world

 ## Let's Connect
 - [LinkedIn](https://www.linkedin.com/in/hoongeun-cho-55259ba7/)